Chaotic discretization theorems for forced linear and nonlinear coupled oscillators: Conclusions

 In addition to the previous ones, further proofs might be provided in order to generalize Theorem \ref{theo_CD1} - \ref{theo_CD3} for standard discretization procedures of the system; conversely, we might derive continuous systems that are discretized in the form \eqref{Ziegler_map} through usual discretization methods.

 From a purely theoretical point of view, the comment presented in Section \ref{sec_theo_comment} could be an interesting starting point for studies at the intersection of chaos theory and KAM theory.

 The rising of a strange attractor for the system leads to some questions.
 Firstly, we might numerically compute the Hausdorff dimension \cite{Hausdorff} of the attractor, in order to have a confirmation of its fractal dimension.
 Secondly, it is not immediate to provide an explanation for certain dynamical properties, such as the rising of the attractor only on certain projection planes or the peculiar regular orbits rising in the symmetric case.
-Finally, a deeper bifurcation analysis of the system may be performed, in order to find further bifurcation points and provide a complete scenario for stability and transition to chaos for the system.
+Finally, the bifurcation analysis performed in this work may be extended to larger sets of parameters, in order to provide a complete scenario for stability and transition to chaos for the system.

 We conclude posing a last conceptual question concerning theoretical and practical meaning of the fixed point discretization we used in this work.
 We stress the fact that the discretization procedure we considered here does not belong to the class of standard algorithms to approximate ODEs with discrete maps; however, it could be possible to provide a formal framework for this alternative discretization procedure such that the discrete version can give informations about the behavior of the associate continuous system.
 Furthermore, we might ask ourselves what analytical and topological properties a continuous system and its fixed point discretization share.